What Are Typical Commercial Loan Terms?

 Next Steps

-No matter what kind of commercial real estate you are looking for, you are bound to find a loan for it.
-Due to the rise of lenders and marketplaces online, you now have the option for more customizable options and ways to acquire capital.
+No matter what type of commercial real estate you need, a loan is available for you.
+The rise of online lenders and marketplaces provides customizable options to acquire capital easily.

-Not only can you compare lenders with a commercial loan calculator but also compare various lending scenarios based on loan terms, amount and rates.
+With a commercial loan calculator, you can compare lenders and explore different lending scenarios based on loan terms, amounts, and rates.

-Once you have done that and found out what are the typical commercial loan terms and what you can get, you should speak with a mortgage broker to properly assess your financial situation and borrow at the maximum loan-to-value ratio (LVR) based on that assessment.
+After you’ve analyzed typical commercial loan terms and found what suits you, consult a mortgage broker.
+They can help you assess your financial situation and maximize your loan-to-value ratio (LVR) based on that assessment.